-The school or program defines a statement of values that informs stakeholders about its core principles, beliefs, and priorities.
+The school or program defines a statement of values that informs stakeholders aboutdescribes ts core principles, beliefs, and priorities.

-Together, the school or program's guiding statements must address instruction, scholarship, and service and
+Together, the school or program's The guiding statements must address instruction, scholarship, and service and must define the ways in which the school or program plans to 1) advance the field of public health and 2) promote student success.

-- must define the ways in which the school or program plans to 1) advance the field of public health and 2) promote student success. - may derive from the purposes of the parent institution but also reflect the school or program's own aspirations and respond to the needs of the school or program's intended service area(s). - are sufficiently specific to allow the school or program to rationally allocate resources and to guide evaluation of outcomes.
+may derive from the purposes of the parent institution but also reflect the school or program's own aspirations and respond to the needs of the communities the school or program's intended service area(s).program intends to serve.